Balance: Finding Your Happy Medium In Life

 I understand how hard it is to step down and take a break from something you feel needs to be done, and this is never going to be a bad thing, but there needs to be a balance.

 A brilliant lady named Marie Forleo, a.k.a one of the greatest, most successful entrepreneurs out there, said something that goes like this,

 “If it’s not on paper, IT’S NOT REAL!”

 This is the best piece of advice I had ever received.

-When you write things down, it gives you the opportunity to really look at what’s inside of that busy busy brain of yours.
+When you write things down, it allows you to really look at what’s inside of that busy, busy brain of yours.

-Plus, you can relieve yourself of the tension of trying to remember everything!
+Plus, you can relieve yourself of the tension of remembering everything!